 A. This sounds a lot like how Mr. Marks has tried to twist or modulate Shuttle Express’ data requests, and Speedishuttle’s responses, regarding our Wi-Fi service.
 To be clear, Shuttle Express never asked Speedishuttle if Speedishuttle TV actually worked.

-Q. Is there any truth to Mr. Mark’s testimony that Shuttle Express asked if any of Speedishuttle’s passengers actually watched the TV?
+Q. Is there any truth to Mr. Marks’ testimony that Shuttle Express asked if any of Speedishuttle’s passengers actually watched the TV?

 A. Absolutely not.